CG Principle

 Shareholders

-The Company treats all shareholders with fairness and transparency, encouraging shareholders to receive the sufficient and appropriate information, and disclosing significant financial and non-financial information by accurately reporting the actual status and future direction of the Company to each shareholder accurately and completely on time via different channels e.g. the Company’s website.
+The Company treats all shareholders with fairness and transparency, encouraging shareholders to receive sufficient and appropriate information, and disclosing significant financial and non-financial information by accurately reporting the actual status and future direction of the Company to each shareholder accurately and completely on time via different channels e.g. the Company’s website.

 Clients